ibrain-one/public/0-One/finances/grants/openai-01-2024/applicatIon.md

 For the roles yet to be filled, the project seeks individuals with the following expertise:

-**Vacant Position**

-- **Financial Manager:** An experienced financial professional to oversee the project's budget, financial planning, and reporting.
-This role will be crucial for ensuring financial transparency, efficient use of resources, and compliance with grant conditions.
-The Financial Manager will work closely with the Administrative Support and Project Manager to monitor expenditures, prepare financial reports, and manage the project's budget, ensuring the financial health and accountability of the project throughout its lifecycle.
 - **Ethics Consultant:** An expert in AI ethics to develop and integrate ethical and trust frameworks, ensuring the project aligns with the highest ethical standards.
 - **HCI Specialist:** A specialist in human-computer interaction to optimize AI-human interfaces, enhancing usability and engagement.
 - **Data Scientist/Analyst:** A professional to handle big data, ensuring insightful analysis and data-driven decisions.